Dining Room Style Guide

 This style works best with an open dining space.
 Mid century modern, much like contemporary dining, takes advantage of negative space to bring the airy concepts found in nature into the home.

-To accentuate the negative space and the natural, organic lines, would be a dining table with a low-profile base and live-edge table top, like our Nottingham dining table.
+To accentuate the negative space and the natural, organic lines, would be a dining table with a low-profile base.

 If you're looking for something unique & multi-functional, Industrial Modern is a great stylistic choice.
 Defined by the re-purposing of various materials, Industrial Modern (AKA Industrial Chic) allows for some creative freedom in using non-traditional items in your space.